-In this final part of our series of three articles concentrating on M&A we focus on how to maximise your company valuation.
+In this final part of our series of three articles concentrating on M&A, we focus on how to maximize your company valuation.

 A seller’s market